-A key feature of the CSIRO technology underpinning the UFF+ soil program is that the UFF+ process was developed for particles less than two microns in size.
-The workflow involves a physical step to retain the fine microparticles and a chemical step to test for the presence of gold and other elements.
+The CSIRO UFF+ process was developed to target ultra-fine soil particles less than two microns in size.
+The workflow involves a physical step to retain the ultra-fine microparticles and a chemical step to test for the presence of gold and other elements.

-The 'ultra-fine' soil particles, such as clays and iron oxides, have more surface area which can bind gold and other metals that move through the environment and so form geochemical signatures of orebodies lying many metres below the surface.
-This will allow the Company to generate new exploration targets that were previously unknown.
+The ultra-fine soil particles, such as clays and iron oxides, have more surface area which can collect gold and other metals that move through the environment and so form geochemical signatures of orebodies lying many metres below the surface, potentially hidden beneath transported cover.
+This method has allowed the Company to generate new exploration targets that were previously unknown (see Figure 4).